 About JG Wentworth

 JG Wentworth was founded in 1991 in Chesterbrook, PA.
 Since then, the company has helped customers receive over $8 billion in upfront payments.
-Services include purchasing structured settlements, lottery winnings, annuities and debt relief services.
+Services include purchasing structured settlements, lottery winnings, and annuities as well as debt relief.
 Additionally, JG Wentworth has a BBB rating of A+.